-Blog 1: Always Been A Dreamer
+Part 1-Blog 1: Always Been A Dreamer

-Despite that, I managed to finish Year 12—though with no accolades or real sense of purpose.
-I dabbeled in graphic design, held a few jobs here and there, and wandered through life aimlessly.
+Despite my struggles through school, I managed to finish Year 12—though with no accolades or sense of purpose.
+I dabbled in graphic design, held a few jobs here and there.
 By my late teens, I'd moved back to Melbourne and was fully immersed in the party scene.
-I loved to party.
-Honestly, I thought I should get paid to party because I was so good at it.
-I was the life of the party, could out-drink the boys, tried every party drug under the sun, and could party for days on end.
+I loved to party, so much so, I thought I should have been paid to party, I was so good at it.
+I was the life of the party, could out-drink the boys, tried every party drug under the sun, and could bender for days on end.
 I never wanted a good night to end.
-It was the early 2000s—Paris Hilton, Nicole Ritchie, Kim Kardashian, Lindsay Lohan—they were famous for partying, and I looked at them and thought, that should be me!
-I should be paid for partying.

 As I write this, my dad has just been diagnosed with leukemia.

 Growing up, I watched my parents struggle with money, stress about finances, and hustle to pay the mortgage while raising four kids on one income.
 I never wanted that life.
 I always knew I was destined for something more.
 Deep down, I believed I was destined for greatness.
 No one else saw what I saw, but I had this burning desire to succeed, a love for luxury, and a belief in myself that nothing could crush.
-Like I always say, “Believe in yourself because no one else will.”
+“Believe in yourself because no one else will.”

-I was living in Miami with my flatmate and friend Trista, I spent my days in the Byron Bay office googling salons between Byron Bay and the Sunshine Coast to collect phone numbers to cold call the salon owners and ask if I could arrange a time to show them our equipment.
+I was living in Miami with my flatmate and friend Trista, I spent my days in the Byron Bay office googling salons between Byron Bay and the Sunshine Coast to collect phone numbers to cold call and ask if I could arrange a time to show them our equipment.
 I had no script and no guidance.
 I eventually got on the road, driving day in day out dropping flyers into salons trying to book appointments to sell our European beauty devices.
 We imported an IPL machine, a crystal microdermabrasion machine (the old school type) and a skin needling device.
-I loved what I was doing but most of my days were spent dressing up in my best corporate fit driving up and down the coast.
+I loved what I was doing but most of my days were spent dressing up in my best corporate fit driving up and down the coast, meeting friends for lunch.
 I eventually started making sales and expanding interstate.
 I would shoot over to Perth, Adelaide and Melbourne for days at a time.
-Staying in crappy motels on my own, training staff and then heading out at night time after meeting up with old friends and meeting new people.
+Staying in crappy motels on my own, training staff and then heading out at night time after meeting up with old friends and new people.

 After that breakup, I felt like there was something wrong with me.
 All my relationships seemed to end in heartbreak or disappointment, and I knew deep down something had to change.
 I had to change.

 In those days, I met Xander—a tall, bald, Dutch man, quite a few years older than me.
 He quickly took a liking to me, and over the years, we built a bond.
 We’d catch up in Australia at Beauty Expos, and in Amsterdam.
 I always had a boyfriend when I saw him, but he never gave up trying to woo me over.
-We still chat today.

 Previous